buschmo/Simple-German-Corpus/README.md

 Within it, you need to define the variable `repository_location`, the absolute path to the folder of this repository.
 E.g. `dataset=/home/bob/Simple-German-Corpus`.
 You can also change any of the other variables.

-You may also use the *untested* `environment.yml` for a direct conda installation
+You may also use the `environment.yml` for a direct conda installation
 ```
 conda env create --file environments.yml
 ```